CGCL-codes/mioDB/README.md

     [MioDB/YCSB] make
 ```

-### 3. Running, and Performance Test
+### 3. Running, and Performance Testing

 MioDB can be performed db_bench and YCSB as micro-benchmark and macro-benchmark to evaluate the performance.
-Since MioDB has no recovery functionality implemented yet, thus benchmark need re-run fill database for every benchmark.
+Since MioDB does not support checkpointing, we have to re-run each benchmark to fill the database for each test.

 #### Micro-benchmark

 For running db_bench, we can refer to the script *miodb_test.sh* under *test_sh/*.
-The options in the script:
+The options are listed in the script:

 ```
     [db_path]: save LOG, CURRENT, MANIFEST, and etc.